ajbanjara/Wireshark/Kerberos.md

 The Kerberos dissector is fully functional and can if compiled and linked with either Heimdal or MIT kerberos libraries decrypt Kerberos tickets given that a keytab file containing the shared secrets is provided.
 This support is available for Linux/Unix.
 Windows support for this feature was added in 0.99.3.
 This feature also provides decryption of several protocols using GSS-API and Kerberos such as [LDAP](/LDAP) and [DCE/RPC](/DCE/RPC).

+You can refer to this tutorial: [Decrypt Kerberos/NTLM “encrypted stub data” in Wireshark](https://medium.com/tenable-techblog/decrypt-encrypted-stub-data-in-wireshark-deb132c076e7), or the steps below.

 #### How to Create Keytab File

 Various utilities can be used to create a keytab file on various OSes.